smo0ths/UE4CommOpti/README.md

 for NVIDIA users:

-Reset settings "apply let the 3D app decide" then set "use the advanced 3D image settings" then apply, click take me there Low latency mode:  off  (lower than ~85% gpu for lowest input lag) Power management mode:  Prefer max performance Preferred refresh rate:  Highest available
+Reset settings "apply let the 3D app decide" then set "use the advanced 3D image settings" then apply, click take me there Anisotropic filter: 8x  (to make sure its on)
+Low latency mode:  off  (lower than ~85% gpu for lowest input lag) Power management mode:  Prefer max performance Preferred refresh rate:  Highest available
-TF anisotropic sample optimization:  On (Off for quality) TF Negative LOD bias:  Allow
+TF anisotropic sample optimization:  On
-Texture filtering quality:  High performance (Quality for newer GPU) Vertical sync:  Off
+TF Negative LOD bias:  Clamp  (allow for performance as stated by nvida) Texture filtering quality:  High performance
+Vertical sync:  Off